alexdevero/alex-devero-blog/__drafts__/draft--value-of-this.md

-# Quick Guide To this Keyword In JavaScript: What this Is And When
+# A Quick Guide To this Keyword In JavaScript: What this Is And When

 Many JavaScript developers try to avoid using the `this` keyword.
 One reason is because what `this` refers to changes.
 This guide will help you with it.
 You will learn what `this` keyword refers to in specific contexts.
 This will make it easier for you to work with it and help you predict what to expect when you use it.<!--more-->
 <!--